chrismckelt/WebMinder/README.md

 ## Out of the box defaults

-    -- StorageMechanism is a concurrent dictionary stored in the runtime memory cache (can back onto SQL/Cache/File) -- HttpException 403 thrown by default with RuleSet Error Description
+    -- Storage uses the runtime memory cache (or optionally write to an xml file) -- HttpException 403 thrown by default with RuleSet Error Description

 ## Optionally add items to the collection